drshahizan/special-topic-data-engineering/assignment/data-scraping/submission/part1/Noctua/Report_Part_1_Noctua.md

         pass
     return path
   ```

 4. Find top 10 tags of trending picture in Flickr website.
+We decide to get the data about from 'Clouds' tag.
 ```
 #get tags
 def get_tags(url_base):